jonbeebe/jonbeebe.github.io/_drafts/2016-02-12-plain-text-notes.md

 [^4]: WYSIWYG = "What you see is what you get"

-[^5]: I'm a web developer, but for something I access and use as frequently as my notes, I like to have a dedicated app with a first-class dock item on my Mac.
+[^5]: I'm a web developer, but for something I access and use as frequently as my notes, I like to have a dedicated app with a first-class dock icon on my Mac.